https://invisible-island.net/ncurses/man/

 Header File

-implementations, but the header is rarely used because the other
+other implementations, but it is rarely used because the other

-implementations are not strictly compatible.
+implementations are not mutually compatible; see below.

 HISTORY